Wills, Trusts & Probate

 What is probate and why is it necessary?

-How long does the probate process typically take in San Diego County?
+How long does probate typically take in San Diego County?

 What happens if someone dies without a will in California?

-How can I start the probate process in San Diego County?
+How do I start the probate process in San Diego County?